jmrunarko/KDevelop-Unicon/README.md

 ![Alt Text](https://github.com/jmrunarko/KDevelop-Unicon/blob/main/images/KDevelop-Unicon.gif)

+This repo contains the templates and configuration for using Unicon in KDevelop/Kate.

 Hope that it might be usefull for others.
 If you want to add your own template, just follow or edit the one I have.